AI Answering Service for Dental Offices: Stop Losing $180K/Year to the Hold Button

 Step 1: Document Your Call Scenarios (45 minutes)

-Pull your front desk team into a room and write down every type of call they handle in a week:
+Pull your front desk team into a room and write down every type of call they handle in a week: new patient wanting to book a cleaning, existing patient with a toothache, parent calling to book a child's first visit, patient asking about insurance acceptance, patient wanting to know their balance, cancellation or reschedule request, vendor or sales call.

 This list becomes the AI's playbook.
 The more detailed you are here, the better the system performs on day one.